-- (7) We may borrow funds to make investments, including before we have fully invested the proceeds of this continuous Offering.
-To the extent that we determine it is appropriate to borrow funds to make investments, the costs associated with such borrowing will be indirectly borne by our investors.
+- (7) We have and may continue to borrow funds to make investments, including before we have fully invested the proceeds of this continuous Offering.
+To the extent that we determine it is appropriate to borrow funds to make investments, the costs associated with such borrowing are indirectly borne by our investors.
 The figure in the table assumes we borrow for investment purposes an amount equal to 50% of our net assets and that the average annual interest rate on the amount borrowed is approximately 3.00%.
 The figure in the table also factors in the impact of the amortization of deferred financing fees.
-Our ability to incur leverage during the following twelve months depends, in large part, on the amount of money we are able to raise through the sale of shares registered in this Offering. - (8) Other expenses are based on a projection of expenses we expect to incur in connection with administering our business during the following twelve months, including, specifically, fees pertaining to legal and audit services and the cost of our independent directors.
-Also included is an estimate of internal administrative expenses, which include our allocable portion of the cost of our chief financial and chief compliance officers, and other administrative personnel.
+Our ability to incur leverage during the following twelve months depends, in large part, on the amount of money we are able to raise through the sale of shares registered in this Offering.
+We do not intend to issue preferred stock within a year of the effectiveness date of the registration statement of which this prospectus forms a part. - (8) Other expenses are based on a projection of expenses we expect to incur in connection with administering our business during the following twelve months, including, specifically, fees pertaining to legal and audit services and the cost of our independent directors.
+Also included is an estimate of internal administrative expenses, which include our allocable portion of the cost of our Chief F inancial and Chief C ompliance O fficers, and other administrative personnel.
 The reimbursement of administrative service expenses has been waived through June 30, 2015.
 The percentage presented in the table above is based on the assumptions that we sell \$360.0 million worth of our common stock during the following twelve months, borrow funds equal to 50% of net assets, and achieve average net assets of approximately \$636.7 million during such time, and does not reflect the impact of the waiver of the administrative expenses during the next twelve months.
 The effect of the waiver of administrative expenses reduces the other expenses as a percentage of net assets down to 0.38%.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview - Expenses."